benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 Often, when [explaining the potential of open source to government agencies](http://ben.balter.com/2014/10/15/what-does-a-government-evangelist-do/) — organizations used to purpose-built processes and bespoke software — this perceived barrier to entry becomes apparent:

 > *"How can our lawyers use it?
-They're used to drafting in Microsof Word."
+They're used to drafting in Microsoft Word."
 "I need to send this to my boss and he's never going to use GitHub, can you send it as a PDF?"
 "We love Issues, but is there any way to simplify the interface for our non-technical stakeholders?"*

 Code speaks louder than words.
 It's almost always faster to build out the requested feature with a hundred lines of glue code, rather than explaining that it's trivial to implement via the API.
 And that's exactly what I do most often.